Four-Year J.D. / MBA Dual Degree

 During years one and two, you’ll focus exclusively on law, shift to MBA-only in your third year, and synthesize all you’ve learned in your fourth year, during which you’ll take both law and MBA courses.

 Over the course of your four years, in addition to covering the entire Notre Dame Law School curriculum, you’ll take courses in Mendoza that include Strategic Decision Making, Introduction to Business Analytics and Leading People & Teams.
-You’ll also have the opportunity to participate in two separate 10-day International Immersion Experiences in Chile, China or South Africa.

 In total, you’ll complete 75 hours of coursework in the Law School and 48 in Mendoza on your way to preparing yourself to serve as a different kind of lawyer: one who’s as much aware of the ethical implications of their work as they are the bottom line.